Prescription Drugs: Criminal Side Effects

 What do Rush Limbaugh and Cindy McCain have in common besides too much money and philosophical differences with our President?
-A history of addiction to presription medication.
-Our office often represents professionals, including doctors, who are in trouble with the law because of their use of prescription drugs.
+A history of addiction to prescription medication.
+Our office often represents professionals, including doctors and lawyers, who are in trouble with the law because of their use of prescription drugs.

 A defendant can be convicted of a DUI without having consumed a drop of alcohol.
 The same statute for driving under the influence of alcohol applies to driving under the influence of a drug, and California law does not distinguish between illicit, over-the-counter or prescription drugs.
 Proving a person is “under the influence” of a prescription drug is more complicated than proving alcohol intoxication, since there is no equivalent of the .08 legal limit and there is not a significant body of research on prescription drug use and its effect on driving.
 If a blood test of a defendant reflects a drug’s presence at a level that the prosecutor’s office believes can impair the ability to drive, it will charge the driver with driving under the influence.